Last Updated: October 23, 2020

 Singularity is headquartered in the United States and Personal Data we collect from you will be processed in the United States.
 The United States has not sought nor received a finding of “adequacy” from the European Union under Article 45 of the GDPR.
 We aim to collect and transfer Personal Data only: i) with your consent; ii) to perform a contract with you; or iii) to fulfill a compelling legitimate interest in a manner that does not outweigh your rights and freedoms.

 By providing us with your Personal Data, you acknowledge and agree that we may from time to time transfer any of your Personal Data to any of our offices, agents, partners, or appointed representatives located around the world.
 We are implementing appropriate safeguards for transfers of Personal Data originating from the European Economic Area (EEA) to countries located outside of the EEA.
-These safeguards include implementing standard data protection clauses that have been approved by the European Commission or (in relation to transfers from the European Union to the USA) transferring Personal Data to entities that have signed up to the EU-U.S. Privacy Shield.
+These safeguards include implementing standard data protection clauses that have been approved by the European Commission or such other legal legal mechanisms as described in this EU Data Protection Unit FAQ.
 Please do not submit any Personal Data to us if you do not wish for your data to be transferred internationally.

 SU encourages you to keep your Personal Data accurate and current.
 In addition, you have the right to ask us not to process your Personal Data for marketing purposes.
 You can exercise your right to prevent such processing by checking certain boxes on the forms we use to collect your data, clicking the unsubscribe button on any communication we have sent to you or by contacting us.

-You may also request information about: (i) the purpose of the processing; (ii) the categories of Personal Data concerned; (iii) who else other than SU might have received the Personal Data; (iv) what the source of the information was (if you didn’t provide it directly to us); and (v) how long it will be stored.
+You may also request information about: (i) the purpose of the processing; (ii) the categories of Personal Data concerned; (iii) who else other than SU might have received the Personal Data; (iv) what the source of the information was (if you didn’t provide it directly to us); and (v) the location and length of time it will be stored.

 Where you have provided your data to us and it is processed by automated means, you may be able to request that we provide it to you in a structured, machine readable format.